 Presenter:

 Klea Dhimitri is an Applications Engineer at Hamamatsu Corporation, where she leads quantum-focused activities across North America and collaborates closely with cross-functional teams, including R&D groups in Japan.
-Her expertise includes advanced photodetectors and imaging technologies-PMTs, SPADs, MPPCs, and qCMOS camera-and their integration into cutting-edge quantum systems.
+Her expertise includes advanced photodetectors and imaging technologies—PMTs, SPADs, MPPCs, and qCMOS cameras—and their integration into cutting-edge quantum systems.
 Klea also facilitates Hamamatsu's strategic collaborations with leading researchers and innovation hubs to advance photonics in quantum applications.
 She holds a B.A. in Physics and Mathematics from CUNY Hunter College.

 January 21, 2026 @ 11:00 AM - 11:20 AM PST